Update: Now that Google has announced the Mini and the Max versions of the Google Home, we've updated our comparison to include this new hardware.

-Apple, the relative newcomer, has so far only announced integration with Apple Music, but will very likely work with a half-dozen other services.
+Apple, the relative newcomer, has so far only announced integration with Apple Music.

 If you have a Chromecast Audio then you can simply ask Google Home to play music through the speakers it's connected to.
 Meanwhile the Echo is limited to playing music on its own speaker, and the Echo Dot can only be connected to a single speaker at a time through either Bluetooth or a wired 3.5mm connection.

 In theory this should give the Google Home the edge, but in practice its Google Cast functionality could be better.
 Once you’ve got it casting to a speaker it won’t remember that this is the case and it will default to playing music out of its own speaker unless you specifically tell it to continue to cast the next song.